 When I was in high school my mom helped coordinate huge homeschool conferences in South Texas.
 I remember how much she and fellow homeschool moms looked forward to going to the speaker sessions to receive encouragement, homeschool help and resources for their homeschooling journeys.

 While I haven’t been able to attend a homeschool conference in person, I do attend the 2:1 Homeschool Blogger Conference each fall and I’ve enjoyed several online homeschool conventions as well.
-In fact, I was blessed to be a speaker in the Digital Homeschool Convention last year, along with 30+ other speakers seeking to inspire and help fellow homeschool moms just like you!
+In fact, I was blessed to be a speaker in the Digital Homeschool Convention a few years ago, along with 30+ other speakers seeking to inspire and help fellow homeschool moms just like you!

 Find Homeschool Help Online

 There are countless websites that are full of homeschool help for specific homeschooling methods, curriculum and more!
 If you aren’t sure where to start check out Homeschool.com’s Online Forum.